0nyr/journals2data/doc/README.md

 > WARN: Some functionality are not yet implemented and some parameters are not fully working yet.

 1. Modify the list of article to scrap by modifying`conf/config.csv`.
 You can find examples inside`conf/example`.
 2. Modify the conf params by making a`conf/journals2data.conf` file.
-You can find examples inside`conf/example`.
+You can find examples inside`conf/example` or check `conf/journals2data.example.conf`.

 ### conf params description